ePetition details

 This policy of engagement has not prevented continued significant investment by the West Midlands Pension Fund in companies which are complicit in widespread destruction in Gaza and the killing of tens of thousands of civilians.
 The urgency of the situation requires that prompt disinvestment is adopted as the Fund strategy rather than continuing with the, by now, discredited approach of ‘engagement’.

-This ePetition runs from 19/08/2024 to 23/10/2024.
+This ePetition ran from 19/08/2024 to 23/10/2024 and has now finished.

-184 people have signed this ePetition.
+709 people signed this ePetition.